 San Francisco has to be one of my favorite cities to photograph.
 The stunning hills, Golden Gate Bridge, and unique buildings make for a fantastic place to visit as a photographer.
-Whether you’re a DSLR shooter or taking photos on your iPhone there are unique perspects all over San Francisco due to its unique layout.
+Whether you’re using a camera or taking photos on your iPhone there are unique perspectives all over San Francisco due to its unique layout.

 There is so much to do in this iconic city on the bay and hopefully these photo spots will jump start your trip.

 Here is my list of the 20 best places to take photos in San Francisco:

 - 1. Golden Gate Bridge

 - 2. Slacker Hill

 - 3. Palace of Fine Arts